voks-templating/voks/README.md

 |
 [![npm version](https://img.shields.io/npm/v/voks)](https://www.npmjs.com/search?q=voks)

-voks [ˈvokʃ] is a minimal, yet powerful enough templating language based on Javascript Template Literals.
+voks [ˈvokʃ], danish for wax, is a minimal, yet powerful enough templating language based on Javascript Template Literals.
+It provides the ability to define and compose typescript checked components, while not losing the flexibility of html declarations.

 Rendering speed is not the foremost goal of this library, as I see most performance problems not in the rendering layer of classical web application